Podcast: Play in new window | Download | Embed

 “None of us do well when we don’t feel that we’re really enjoying what we’re doing, or part of creating something or making something happen,” she added.

 In those cases, it’s probably best to try and find ways to move yourself to another environment.
-That may mean applying for a new jroche250ob at another company or simply moving to another department, she says.
+That may mean applying for a new job at another company or simply moving to another department, she says.

 There are three primary messages she wants people to glean after reading her book, The Empress Has No Clothes: